permutationlock/libavengraph/README.md

 The `*/geometry.h` files define functions to construct vector geometry for graph visualization and depend on the headers from `libavengl`.
-The `libavengl` library draws 2D vector graphics using a common subset of the OpenGL 2.1 and OpenGL ES 2.0 APIs.
+The `libavengl` library draws 2D vector graphics using a common subset of the OpenGL 4 and GLES 3 APIs.
 The`libavengl` library is a submodule in the `deps` directory.
 The provided visualization uses GLFW for window creation.
-The `libavengl` submodule provides a vendored GLFW, and headers for GLES2, X11, xkbcommon, and Wayland.
+The `libavengl` submodule provides a vendored GLFW, and headers for GLES3, X11, xkbcommon, and Wayland.

 ## Building the project

 The project should build with no system dependencies other than a C compiler on most modern Windows or Linux systems.
-To run the visualization binary you will need graphics drivers that support either OpenGL 2.1 or OpenGL ES 2.0.
+To run the visualization binary you will need graphics drivers that support either OpenGL 4.3 or OpenGL ES 3.2.
 On Linux/BSD you will also need an X11 or Wayland display server running.
 Mac/OSX is currently not supported as I don't have an Apple device to test with.